IronAxis

 More Services More Services More Services More Services More Services More Services

-Stainless steel magnetic drive pumps are widely used in chemical, pharmaceutical, and petrochemical industries for their zero-leakage design and corrosion resistance.
-However, one of the most common and costly failures is dry-run damage.
-When the pump operates without liquid, the internal magnets, bushings, and containment shell can overheat within seconds, leading to seizure, melting, or catastrophic failure.
-For global buyers and procurement professionals, understanding the dry-run damage mechanism is critical to specifying the right protection systems and avoiding expensive downtime.
+Stainless steel magnetic drive pumps are widely used in chemical, pharmaceutical, and food processing industries for their leak-free design and corrosion resistance.
+However, one of the most common and costly failures is dry-run damage—when the pump operates without liquid.
+This occurs because the internal magnetic coupling relies on the pumped fluid for lubrication and cooling.
+Without it, the rear isolation shell, bearings, and magnets overheat rapidly, leading to decoupling, melting of plastic components, or seizure.
+For B2B buyers importing these pumps from global suppliers, understanding the failure mechanism is the first step in specifying robust protection systems.

 Reposted for informational purposes only.
 Views are not ours.
 Stay tuned for more.